Phys4DGen: Physics-Compliant 4D Generation with Multi-Material Composition Perception: Methodology

-For 3D Gaussians generation, static 3D Gaussians can be generated from a single image using any image-to-3D generation method~\cite{DreamGaussian, LGM} based 3DGS, providing plug-and-play capability.
-Additionally, the quality of the 4D content improves with the quality of the static 3D Gaussians generated from the input image.
-We choose 3DGS for its explicit representation nature.
+Given the recent advances in image-to-3D generation~\cite{DreamGaussian, LGM}, which have demonstrated the ability to produce high-quality 3D content, we directly employ these methods to generate static 3D Gaussians.
+We choose 3DGS as a representation for its explicit representation nature.
 3DGS represents 3D objects using a collection of anisotropic Gaussian kernels~\cite{3DGS}, which can be interpreted as particles in space.
 Thus, 3D Gaussians can be viewed as a discretization of the continuum, which is highly beneficial for integrating particle-based physical simulation algorithms.
-In this phase, we obtain a static 3D Gaussians $\boldsymbol{\mathcal{G}}^0 = \{(\mathbf{x}_p, \mathbf{\Sigma}_p, \alpha_p, \mathbf{c}_p)\}_{p=1}^P$ for subsequent simulation.
-Here, $\mathbf{x}_p$, $\mathbf{\Sigma}_p$, $\alpha_p$, and $\mathbf{c}_p$ represent the center position, covariance matrix, opacity, and color of the Gaussian kernel $p$, respectively, and $P$ denotes the total number of Gaussian kernels in the 3D Gaussians.
+In this phase, we obtain a static 3D Gaussians $\boldsymbol{\mathcal{G}}$ for subsequent simulation.
+Each Gaussian kernel can be represented as $\boldsymbol{\mathcal{G}_k} =(\mathbf{x}_k, \mathbf{\Sigma}_k, \alpha_k, \mathbf{c}_k)$.
+Here, $\mathbf{x}_k$, $\mathbf{\Sigma}_k$, $\alpha_k$, and $\mathbf{c}_k$ represent the center position, covariance matrix, opacity, and color of the Gaussian kernel $k$, respectively.
+Additionally, the quality of the 4D content improves with the quality of the static 3D Gaussians generated from the input image.